craws/OpenAtlas/install.md

 ### Upgrade

-If you later like to upgrade the application be sure to read and follow the [instructions](install/upgrade/upgrade.md).
+If you later like to upgrade the application be sure to read and follow the [upgrade instructions](install/upgrade/upgrade.md).

 ### Unit tests (optional)